 - 10.2.1 This policy shall be reviewed periodically to reflect best practice principles and address any changes in legislation or legal decisions.
 The Council and Tai Tarian will hold a joint review of this policy at least every five years or sooner if requested by one of the parties in writing or where there are changes in legislation, regulations or Welsh Ministers' guidance which materially affects the operation of this policy.
-In the latter case, the parties may agree to review only those sections of this policy affected by the changes in law, regulation or guidance. - 10.2.2 It may also be necessary to make amendments to ensure that the policy is effective, efficient and that any procedures allow the policy to operate as envisaged.
+In the latter case, the parties may agree to review only those sections of this Policy affected by the changes in law, regulation or guidance. - 10.2.2 It may also be necessary to make amendments to ensure that the policy is effective, efficient and that any procedures allow the policy to operate as envisaged.
 Any amendments shall be agreed by the Council and Tai Tarian before being implemented.
-They shall be documented in writing and made available on request. - 10.2.3 Under s.167(7) of the HA 1996, before adopting or altering an existing Allocation Policy, the Council and Tai Tarian will:- - Send a copy of the draft scheme, or proposed alteration, to every housing association with which they have nomination arrangements; and - Ensure that those housing associations have a reasonable opportunity to comment on the proposals. - 10.2.4 Tai Tarian may, if it considers it necessary and with the agreement of the appropriate Council officers, amend Section 6 of this policy whenever necessary to ensure that the procedure set out in Section 6 is consistent with its applications process for allocations through Homes by Choice as used by Tai Tarian from time to time.
-For the avoidance of doubt, this includes changes which become necessary following Tai Tarian's implementation of its new online application process and any future developments or upgrades to this system.
-Tai Tarian will notify the Council in advance of any changes being implemented and full details will be provided on Tai Tarian's website.

-- 10.2.5 In order to ensure the effectiveness of this policy and compliance with the relevant equality duties the Council and Tai Tarian will periodically monitor information about who is applying for and being allocated social housing. - 10.2.6 The Council and Tai Tarian will use this information as a basis for policy review and development and to help establish whether identified outcomes are in-line with this policy's objectives.
+They shall be documented in writing and made available on request. - 10.2.3 Under s.167(7) of the HA 1996, before adopting or altering an existing Allocation Policy, the Council and Tai Tarian will:- - Send a copy of the draft scheme, or proposed alteration, to every housing association with which they have nomination arrangements; and - Ensure that those housing associations have a reasonable opportunity to comment on the proposals. - 10.2.4 In order to ensure the effectiveness of this policy and compliance with the relevant equality duties the Council and Tai Tarian will periodically monitor information about who is applying for and being allocated social housing. - 10.2.5 The Council and Tai Tarian will use this information as a basis for policy review and development and to help establish whether identified outcomes are in-line with this policy's objectives.